VinFast VF 8

-The VinFast VF 8 is a battery electric mid-size crossover SUV (D-segment) manufactured and marketed by VinFast of Vingroup from 2022.
-The model made its debut in the second half of January 2022, as one of the product to support the automakers planned expansion to global markets.
+The VinFast VF 8 is a battery electric mid-size SUV (D-segment) manufactured and marketed by VinFast of Vingroup from 2022.
+The model made its debut in the second half of January 2022, as one of the products to support the automaker's planned expansion to global markets.

-History
+First generation (2022)

-The model formerly known as VinFast VF e35 and VinFast VF32 during development.
+The model was formerly known as the VinFast VF e35 and VinFast VF 32 during development.
 VinFast opened orders for the VF 8 in January 2022 in the domestic Vietnamese market, with the first deliveries to 100 Vietnamese customers commenced on September 10, 2022.